 System junk files may eat up gigabytes of precious Mac storage.
 The thing is that generating them is a normal part of the macOS operation and using apps.
 Over time, though, too many of these files may accumulate, and your Mac's speed and performance may drop.
 So, it's better to know what clutters your computer.

-The most common types of system junk files are the following:
+The most common types of junk files are the following:

 How to remove unnecessary junk files on Mac?

-Now as you know what system junk is, we'll show you how to get rid of these unnecessary files in two ways — automatically using a dedicated third-party app and manually.
+Now that you know what system junk is, we'll show you how to delete unnecessary files on Mac in two ways — automatically using a dedicated third-party app and manually.

 How to remove junk files in one click

-2. Open it and select System Junk from the list of features on the left.
+- Open it and click Cleanup from the list of features on the left.

-5. After the scan is complete, click Review Details to learn what will be removed.
+- After the scan is complete, click Review All Junk to learn what will be removed.

-6. Select the boxes opposite to User Cache Files, System Cache Files, Language Files, and other items you want to delete.
+- Select the checkboxes opposite to files in User Cache Files, System Cache Files, Language Files, and other items you want to delete.

 How to delete junk files manually